bitfag/golos-python/README.md

 `golos-python` is the official Golos library for Python.
 It comes with a BIP38 encrypted wallet and a practical CLI utility called `golospy`.

+# Compatibility

+This library version is compatible only with golosd versions 0.16.5 and above.

+**For golosd 0.16.4 use [piston-lib](https://github.com/bitfag/piston-lib/tree/golos-fixes) instead.**

 ## Installation with pipenv (recommended)

 Install pipenv first if you don't have it: